1704mori/usagi/README.md

 # Usagi

-!!!
-Warning
-    This project is still in development and is not ready for production use.
+!This project is still in development and is not ready for production use (kinda)!

 ## Overview